 The Emergency Medical Technician (EMT) is a vital link in the health care chain.
 Emergency Medical Technicians (EMT) are employed in areas such as emergency ambulances, private non-emergent transport services, clinics, and other allied health care settings.
-According to the Bureau of Labor Statistics the employment opportunities for Emergency Medical Technician (EMT) is expected to grow by 30% between 2010 and 2020.

 The aging population of the US is driving this demand for additional Emergency Medical Technicians (EMT).
 As the population ages the increase in the age related health emergencies, such as heart attack and strokes will subsequently also increase.
 This will ensure a continuous demand for part-time, volunteer, and full-time EMT’s rural areas and smaller metropolitan areas.